return42/sphkerneldoc/linux_src_doc/kernel/cgroup/cpuset_c.rst

 If we're in interrupt, yes, we can always allocate.
 If \ ``node``\  is set in current's mems_allowed, yes.
 If it's not a \__GFP_HARDWALL request and this node is set in the nearest hardwalled cpuset ancestor to current's cpuset, yes.
-If current has access to memory reserves due to TIF_MEMDIE, yes.
+If current has access to memory reserves as an oom victim, yes.
 Otherwise, no.

-GFP_USER allocations are marked with the \__GFP_HARDWALL bit, and do not allow allocations outside the current tasks cpuset unless the task has been OOM killed as is marked TIF_MEMDIE.
+GFP_USER allocations are marked with the \__GFP_HARDWALL bit, and do not allow allocations outside the current tasks cpuset unless the task has been OOM killed.
 GFP_KERNEL allocations are not so marked, so can escape to the nearest enclosing hardwalled ancestor cpuset.